 by Tim Gilmore, 6/17/2012

-“A pretty little three-room cottage.”
-Added to the rooftop of the 11-story building.
+In that “pretty little three-room cottage,” on the rooftop of the 11-story Florida Life Building, resided the “Man in Green.”
 117 North Laura Street.
-The rooftop was cultivated with a lawn and shrubs.
-The small skyscraper was built in 1912, and the rooftop penthouse was added in 1914.
+The small skyscraper was built in 1912, the rooftop penthouse added in 1914.
+He’d cultivated his yard, the roof, with a lawn and shrubs.

 Dine with “THE MAN IN GREEN” Trade Name Reg.
 From “Ripley’s Believe It or Not” BERNEY’S RESTAURANT Bar and Mirror Cocktail Lounge Jacksonville Florida South’s Most Talked Of Place to Dine Dining Room and Cocktail Lounge Bar and Package Department

-Forsyth Street, corner of North Laura, from 1927 to 1962, through the Great Depression and Civil Rights, restaurant at the corner of the Elks Club Building with its second-floor arcaded gallery, just next to the Roosevelt Hotel, the neon sign out front featuring a nearly life-size image of the entrepreneur and the arcing invitation: DINE WITH THE MAN IN GREEN.
+Adams Street, corner of North Laura, from 1927 to 1962, through the Great Depression and Civil Rights, restaurant at the corner of the Elks Club Building with its second-floor arcaded gallery, the neon sign out front featuring a nearly life-size image of the entrepreneur and the arcing invitation: DINE WITH THE MAN IN GREEN.

-Peggy, the Boston Terrier, also wore green.
-At night, Berney and Peggy walked a half block from the green restaurant to the penthouse with green interior atop the Florida Life Building in the middle of the city, looking over the cathedrals and plazas and limestone and marble buildings and the streets with Buicks and Chryslers and men and women in hats.
-The town was theirs, but so was this private rooftop home.
+Peggy, the Boston Terrier, at times reported to be a bulldog, wore green too.
+At night, Berney and Peggy walked a half block from the green restaurant to the penthouse with green interior up on the top of the city, looked over the cathedrals and plazas and limestone and marble and the streets with Buicks and Chryslers and men and women in hats.
+The town was theirs, Berney’s and Peggy’s, but so was this private rooftop home, any such moment worth a lifetime.

-When, Green Man, when last stood anyone in that “pretty little three-room cottage” atop the limestone-fronted skyscraper that has itself stood abandoned, empty even of windows, for so many years now?
+When, Green Man, when last stood anyone in that “pretty little three-room cottage” atop the limestone-fronted skyscraper that’s itself stood abandoned, empty even of windows, for so many years?

 “Poet André Breton, who frequently dresses entirely in green, smokes a green pipe, drinks a green liqueur . . ” (TIME, Dec.
 14) is not unique in his obsession for green.